Axlope/Axlope/README.md

-# <ins>Oğuzhan Köse - Frontend Developer</ins>
+# <ins>Oğuzhan Köse - Software Test Engineer</ins>

 Istanbul, Turkey | [LinkedIn](https://www.linkedin.com/in/oguzhankoseofficial) | [Github](https://github.com/Axlope) | oguzhankoseofficial@gmail.com

 ## <ins>Summary</ins>

 Passionate computer engineering graduate with a year of hands-on experience across various software development domains.
-Versatile in Frontend, Mobile and Web Development fields using technologies such as JavaScript, React.js, CSS, HTML, Python and more.
+Versatile in Frontend, Mobile and Web Development fields using technologies such as C#, JavaScript, CSS, HTML, Python and more.
 Well-versed in Scrum and Agile Methodologies.
 Excited to apply a blend of creativity and technical skills to tackle new challenges.

 ## <ins>Education</ins>